ibm-cloud-docs/cloud-native/topic-cloudplatform-basics.md

 ## Helm
 {: #helm}

 Helm is a package manager that provides an easy way to find, share, and use software built for Kubernetes.
 Helm also addresses a common user need: deploying the same application to multiple environments.
 Helm uses *charts*, which are collections of templates that produce valid Kubernetes objects (YAML) at installation time.
-These charts are built from a template language that includes support for variables, range operations, and other things that take a lot of labor out of maintaining Kubernetes deployment metadata.
+These charts are built from a template language that includes support for variables, range operations, and other things that take the labor out of maintaining Kubernetes deployment metadata.

 For more information, see [Helm](https://helm.sh/){: external}.